DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions.md

 ## Expression Syntax

-An expression is a string that, when parsed and processed, evaluates a value.
+An expression is a string that evaluates a value when it is parsed and processed.
 Expressions consist of field names, constants, operators, and functions.
 Field names are wrapped in square brackets.
-Here are examples of expressions:

 _"[Quantity] * [UnitPrice] * (1 - [BonusAmount])"_